qqc524/Housing-Price-Prediction/README.md

-## Zillow Property Value Prediction
+# 🏠 Housing Price Prediction

 Predicting the tax-assessed value of residential properties using a cleaned Zillow dataset.
 The project explores key factors affecting home prices and builds regression models to estimate property values accurately.